ideacrew/ea_enterprise/README.md

 ## cucumber

-It is possible to run cucumber, however, there are 2 drawbacks; first is that the gem webdrivers have to be removed manually and trigger a container rebuild (it can be enroll alone with `docker build enroll`), and the second drawback is that it uses a "modified" env.rb that removes all the references to the webdriver gem, this is done automatically via a virtual volume on docker-compose (as end user you dont need to worry about this unless something big changes on cucumber).
+It is possible to run cucumber, however, there are 2 drawbacks; first is that the gem webdrivers have to be removed manually and trigger a container rebuild (it can be enroll alone with `docker build enroll`), and the second drawback is that it uses a "modified" env.rb that removes all the references to the webdriver gem, this is done automatically via a virtual volume on docker-compose (as end user you don't need to worry about this unless something big changes on cucumber).

 These are the steps to enable cucumber